sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 [Pylint install instructions][]

-#### Step 4: Get your Python path
+##Step 4: Get your Python path

 To access Pylint, the SublimeLinter needs to know the path of where Python is installed.
 You can find this out by starting the python interpreter:

 ``` $ python ```

-When you are in the interpreter run the following:
+When you are in the interpreter run the following commands:

 ``` >> import sys ```